rayaman/multi/README.md

-# Multi Version: 14.2.0 Documentation Complete, Bloat removed!
+# Multi Version: 15.0.0 Fake it, until you make it
+**Key Changes**
+- Emulating system threading on a single thread

 Found an issue?
 Please [submit it](https://github.com/rayaman/multi/issues) and I'll look into it!